 Chronic hepatitis B (CHB) is a major cause of HCC worldwide.
-Professional societies recommend HCC surveillance in patients with CHB with abdominal imaging (usually ultrasound) with or without alpha-fetoprotein every 6 months.
-The goal is to diagnosis HCC at early stage which is curable.
-Unfortunately alpha-fetoprotein is neither sensitive nor specific, and there is a great need for a new non-invasive diagnostic test such as liquid biopsy for circulating tumor cell(35).
-Although WGBS of cell-free DNA has been proved effective for cancer detection (21), the cost of cfDNA WGBS in cancer patients is one of challenges for wide application.
+Professional societies recommend HCC surveillance in patients with CHB with abdominal imaging (usually ultrasound) with or without alpha-fetoprotein (AFP) every 6 months to increase the likelihood of an early stage HCC diagnosis, thereby enabling more effective clinical interventions.
+Unfortunately alpha-fetoprotein is neither highly sensitive nor highly specific, and there is an unmet clinical need for new non-invasive diagnostic tests, such as liquid biopsy using circulating tumor cells (35).
+Although WGBS of cell-free DNA has been shown effective for cancer detection (21), the cost of cfDNA WGBS in cancer patients is one of challenges for wide application.
 We explored the cfDNA methylome of hepatitis, cirrhosis and HCC patients and examined the feasibility of HCC detection using low-pass WGBS.
 We demonstrated the measurement of long-range methylation could be applied in low-pass cell-free WGBS at 5-million read pairs to reflect liver disease status of hepatitis, cirrhosis and HCC.
-Meanwhile, DNA hypomethylation in HBV integration regions was proved to potential biomarkers for cancer progress prediction.
-Our result showed that DNA methylation level in HBV integration regions was negatively correlated with AFP level, which proved the reliability of our result.
+Moreover, DNA hypomethylation in HBV integration regions was shown to be potential biomarkers for cancer prognosis.
+Our result showed that DNA methylation levels in HBV integration regions were negatively correlated with AFP level, which corroborate the reliability of our result.
 Clinically, [add more discussion about this result and AFP?]

-Chan and colleagues applied genome-wide pervasive hypomethylation in hepatocellular carcinoma detection and shown low sequencing depth of ~10 million reads was available for the cell-free detection for cancer (18).
-In our study, although we required 5M qualified read pairs for low-pass WGBS for 54 samples, there were 2 samples only having 3.6M read pairs (Supplementary Table 3).
-The average correlation coefficient of 100 re-sampling were larger than 0.9 using 3M read pairs (Fig 1), and theoretically they were sufficient to evaluate the methylation level.
-So actually, the sequencing depth could be decreased to ~3 million read pairs with long-range DNA methylation measurement.
+In a landmark paper, Chan and colleagues applied genome-wide pervasive hypomethylation in hepatocellular carcinoma detection and shown low sequencing depth of ~10 million reads was available for the cell-free detection for cancer (18).
+In our study, we required only 5M qualified read pairs for low-pass WGBS for 54 samples, and there were 2 samples only having 3.6M read pairs (Supplementary Table 3).
+In a 100-iteration resampling procedure, the average correlation coefficient was larger than 0.9 using 3M read pairs (Fig 1)—theoretically sufficient to evaluate methylation levels..
+This indicates that sequencing depth could be decreased to ~3 million read pairs with long-range DNA methylation measurements without substantially compromising accuracy.

-One limit of cfDNA detection is the application of early stage cancer, our attempt showed that the sensitivity of early stage HCC detection was much lower than advanced HCC.
+One limit of cfDNA detection is the application of early stage cancer.
+Our work showed that the sensitivity of early stage HCC detection was much lower than advanced HCC.
 For early stage HCC patients, P35 and P36, both the proportion of hypo-LMRs (1.23% and 4.7%) and the average methylation level around HBV integration sites (70.48% and 71.48%) were similar to the healthy individuals and hepatitis patients.
-Both of these two patients had small tumor size (P35, 1.5cm; P36, less than 2cm, three lesions; Supplementary Table 2).
+Both of these two patients had small tumor sizes (P35, 1.5cm; P36, less than 2cm, three lesions; Supplementary Table 2).
 Another application of cfDNA methylation analysis is to evaluate the residual tumor or risk of tumor recurrence after surgery.
 We found the methylation level of cfDNA should resemble with those from healthy individuals or patients with other chronic liver diseases after complete HCC resection.
 We found one HCC patient after interventional therapy, P45, showed significantly hypomethylation of the CpGs near the HBV integration sites (60.87%), indicating presence of hepatic micro-metastasis.
-The patient died two months later in follow-up due to multiple and recurrent lesion.
-The cutoff follow up of the 5 patients were 12 months without clinical evidence of HCC recurrence, and the other 3 patients had recurrence within 6 months.
+The patient died two months later in follow-up due to multiple and recurrent lesions.
+The cutoff follow up of the five patients were 12 months without clinical evidence of HCC recurrence, and the other three patients had recurrence within 6 months.